vielhuber/simpleauth/README.md

 composer require vielhuber/simpleauth
 ```

-now simply create the following files in a new folder called `auth` in your public directory:
+now simply create the following files in a new folder called `auth` inside your public directory:

 #### /auth/index.php